behu-kea/dat20-classes/week-10/abstract-data-types.md

  Okay but what should the purpose of this list be?

-> It should be for [Rockstart developers](https://hackernoon.com/the-myth-of-a-rockstar-developer-e6564bd51b5c) that are a bit daring but also in sync with taking things slow.
+> It should be for [Rockstart developers](https://hackernoon.com/the-myth-of-a-rockstar-developer-e6564bd51b5c) that are a bit daring and okay with taking risks